Pandalmation/JapaneseSentenceChecker/README.md

-# JapaneseSlang
+# Japanese Sentence Checker
 - By: Tiffany and Jocelin ^w^
-We created a Japanese Slang Translator using ply for our Compilation Techniques Final Project!
+We created a Japanese Sentence Checker using ply for our Compilation Techniques Final Project!